What are ovarian cysts?

 Can ovarian cysts interfere with trying to conceive?

-This is a good question for our Baton Rouge and Lafayette based fertility specialists.
+Whether ovarian cysts can lead to female infertility is a good question for our Baton Rouge and Lafayette based fertility specialists.
 The answer is that it depends on what type of cyst a patient has and if they have any other fertility issues.
 Generally, you should be concerned about your fertility if your ovarian cyst is caused by endometriosis or PCOS.
 When these types of cysts are identified, our fertility specialists can help develop a customized treatment plant to help you get pregnant.

 While most ovarian cysts will resolve on their own, sometimes treatment is needed if you would like to conceive.
 Most often, our physicians can drain or remove the cyst through laparoscopy, a minimally invasive surgery in which a few small incisions are made in the abdomen before inserting a tiny lighted camera and surgical instruments.
 This procedure is done on an out-patient basis and results in very little downtime.